apache/nano/README.md

 the `alicedb.use` method creates a `scope` where you operate inside a single database. this is just a convenience so you don't have to specify the database name every single time you do an update or delete

+      var alicedb = nano.use("alice");

+a callback in nano has always three arguments

+      alicedb.insert("rabbit", {crazy: true}, function(e,h,r){
+        if(e) { throw e; }
+        console.log("you have inserted the rabbit.")
+      });

+meaning:

+      e: the `error`, if any. check error.js for more info.
+      h: the http response `headers` from couchdb, if no error.
+      r: the http `response body` from couchdb, if no error.

-don't forget to delete the database you created:
+that's it. don't forget to delete the database you created:

       nano.db.destroy("alice");